BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 subsequent examples.

-Line 2 then creates a :scenic:`Car` and assigns it to the special variable :scenic:`ego` specifying the *ego object*, as seen before.
+Line 2 then creates a :scenic:`Car` and assigns it to the special variable :scenic:`ego` specifying the *ego object*, which we've seen before.
 This is the reference point for the scenario: our simulator interfaces typically use it as the viewpoint for rendering images, and many of Scenic's geometric operators use :scenic:`ego` by default when a position is left implicit [#f3]_.